ReneMuala/graphml/README.md

 ## building

-1. install clang, gnu make, libxml2 and libcairo (doxygen is optional)
+1. install clang, gnu make, libxml2 and libcairo (doxygen is optional).
 2. __(optional)__ create an alias or symbolic link to "libxml2/libxml" named "libxml" at the include directory ("usr/include/" on most linux distros, by using "ln -s libxml2/libxml libxml") in case of having libxml2 header file errors...
-3. compile my running __make__ at the projects root folder
+3. compile by running __make__ at the project's root folder.

 ## using

-The graphml binary wil be compiled and saved to de [build/](/build/) folder
+The graphml binary wil be compiled and saved to de [build/](/build/) folder.

 ## documentation